Moyne/computationalIntelligence_2022_s301247/lab1/README.md

 The states are represented as a ***tuple of tuples***, this is done because tuples are immutables like our states and also this gives us theoretically a slight edge on performance with respect to lists, I used tuples also because I wanted to keep track of duplicate states and to do so I needed a hashable data structure without the need to write a hash function for a data structure, the other go to data structure was a set but it lacked this part.

 A module used all over my implementations is the bisect one, this is because my states are tuples that are always ordered, so two states that have the same sets can be skipped because just doing a simple ***if in frontier or in state_cost*** will get them because the hash will be equivalent, this module helps me inserting in order because it divides the tuple in two and searches for the position recursevely.

+Another piece used was the PriorityQueue version of prof.Squillero.

 (In other solutions I used as a state a tuple of numbers representing the sets of integers picked inyo this state, this gave the program a small improvement of memory, but after the use of the metric the space explosion was resolved and so memory was not an issue so I got back to the first implementation of states)